-There are an estimated 59 million Nigerian Christians today.
-However few consistently receive reliable bible teaching.
-The Bible is often taken out of context and taught with little clarity.
-Christians in Nigeria are therefore vulnerable to attack from false teaching, and in some areas a confused message that combines true Christianity with traditional African beliefs.
+There are an estimated 59 million Christians in Nigeria but few receive consistent and reliable bible teaching.
+Because scripture is often taken out of context and taught with little clarity, Christians in Nigeria are vulnerable to false teaching and in some areas receive a confused message that combines true Christianity with traditional African beliefs.
 Islam also continues to be a great threat to Christians in Nigeria.

 ABC is headed up by Ezechi Iwuagwu.
-Before starting this role, Ezechi was a staff worker for the Nigeria Fellowship of Evangelical Students (NIFES), since 1996.
-Here he was actively involved in discipling, bible teaching and preaching.
-Prior to this, Ezechi studied on the Proclamation Trust’s Cornhill Training Course in London for a year (2007/8).
-At ABC, Ezechi hopes to provide indigenous bible training programmes drawing from the Cornhill Training Course model.
-This will equip church leaders and lay preachers for a lifetime of faithful gospel ministry.
+Previously, Ezechi was a staff worker for the Nigeria Fellowship of Evangelical Students (NIFES).
+Prior to this, Ezechi studied on the Proclamation Trust’s Cornhill Training Course in London for one year (2007/8).
+At ABC, Ezechi hopes to provide indigenous bible training programmes, drawing from the Cornhill Training Course model, to equip church leaders and lay preachers for a lifetime of faithful gospel ministry.

 Ezechi is involved in:

 In 2015, the college relocated to Kagoro.

 You need to be logged in